 Additionally, cook your sides like quinoa or pasta ahead of time.
 You can store any leftovers in the fridge and use them the next day in a salad, for instance.

 2. Optimal storage

 Always have enough containers in the house for storage and transportation, but keep your hands off plastic.
 Look for environmentally friendly (or BPA-free) alternatives instead.
-Glass bottles are good for transporting smoothies, jars are great for oats with fruit or nuts and stainless steel cans are good for salads or curries.
+Glass bottles are good for transporting smoothies, jars are great for overnight oats with fruit or nuts and stainless steel cans are good for salads or curries.

 3. Smoothie to go

 Did you oversleep and now you’re running late?
 A smoothie only takes minutes to prepare and can replace one of your daily meals.
 Cut up some fruit and vegetables, divide them into meal-sized portions and freeze them if you want.
 This allows you to store them for a long time without losing their valuable vitamins and minerals.
 Just mix the ingredients together in the morning and your healthy breakfast is ready in no time!

 Frozen fruit and veggies often contain even more micronutrients than fresh products.
 Transport, storage, and overcooking leads to a loss of vitamins.
 When you’re buying fresh fruits and vegetables, look for local, seasonal foods and prepare them well.

 Eggs are a great source of valuable protein and vitamins; make sure they’re on your healthy shopping list.The hard-boiled version is a great way to pep up salads or avoid food cravings as a snack.
 The problem is that most pots only hold up to five eggs.
 But, you can get around this by baking them in the oven.
 It’s quite easy to do: Preheat the oven to 170°C (325°F).
 Fill a muffin pan with twelve eggs and bake them in the oven for about 30 minutes.
 That’s it!
 Now you have a dozen hard-boiled eggs to use as you please.